DRI-network/RICO/README.md

 [![CircleCI](https://circleci.com/gh/DRI-network/RICO/tree/master.svg?style=shield)](https://circleci.com/gh/DRI-project/RICO/tree/master)
 [![Slack Channel](https://dri-slack.now.sh/badge.svg)](https://dri-slack.now.sh/)

-**This is an Alpha version and may still contain bugs.
+**This is an Beta version and may still contain bugs.
 We are not responsible for any losses caused by this version.**

 ## Design Concept